openhealthcare/opal/doc/docs/guides/list_views.md

 The schema attribute declares the columns of a PatientList.
 The entries in a schema may either be `Subrecord` instances, or instances of `opal.core.patient_lists.Column`.

-### Custom Columns
+#### Custom Columns

-It can be useful to have non-subrecord columns for instance because you want to allow a composite column fo mulitple `Subrecords` or because we want to simply render arbitrary markup.
+Although most schema entries will be subrecords, it can be useful to have non-subrecord columns.
+For instance because you want to allow a composite column fo mulitple `Subrecords` or because we want to simply render arbitrary markup.

-Columns require the title, and template_path to be set, and are simply included in the schema list at the appropriate time.
+Columns require the title, and template_path to be set, and are simply included in the schema list.

 ```python
 class MyMarkupList(patient_lists.PatientList):